 The impact occurred to his left side with such force that he was thrown into the air, then struck his head on the pavement.
 Despite the driver of the Prius initially stating otherwise, two witnesses and other forensic evidence clearly established the pedestrian’s location at the point of the impact within the crosswalk.
 Additionally, later investigation and discovery elicited the admission from the driver that she was using her mobile phone when she was making the turn.

-The San Jose Fire Department was the first emergency responder and had the injured party transported by ambulance to the Santa Clara Valley Medical Center emergency department.
+The San Jose personal injury law firm Fire Department was the first emergency responder and had the injured party transported by ambulance to the Santa Clara Valley Medical Center emergency department.
 The initial evaluation was a scapular laceration, chest pain and tenderness to palpitation, and left knee and left hand pain.

 Imaging studies were conducted which resulted in findings of left scapular body fracture, multiple spinal fractures at the C6, C7 and T8 levels, injuries to ligaments at the C5-6 and C6-7 levels, and a left tibial fracture.